soerenuhrbach/vscode-deepl/README.md

 ### 1.0.8

 - You no longer need to explicitly set "deepl.usePro" in the configuration to use the DeepL Pro API because its now determined based on the given api key
+- Added validation to avoid the usage of unsupported source / target languages

 ### 1.0.7